 Check-In went as expected at 6 a.m. this morning.
 All the typical things.
 Signing papers and getting HG ready for surgery, including giving him a bit of “happy medicine” to help calm him for when they took him back for his anesthesia and surgery.

 They said this medicine should knock him out.
 Instead, you can see the results below.
 We basically had a drunk infant on our hands.
 Which helped lighten the mood and give a bit of laughter at what was a stressful situation.

 We talked to both Dr. Hyer and Dr. Wilhoit again.

 Hyer clearly had her game face on this morning.
-Dr. Wilhoit continued to just impress me.
-Not only with his demeanor, but his knowledge and how he presented it to you.
-Not like someone who wants to impress you with his knowledge, but wants to use it as a warm, soft blanket of comfort.
+Dr. Wilhoit continued just to impress me.
+Not only with his demeanor but his knowledge and how he presented it to you.
+Not like someone who wants to impress you with his knowledge but wants to use it as a warm, soft blanket of comfort.

 Taken back for surgery

-After the nurses took HG (with not a tear shed, by him at least) we took our stuff to HG’s room, only to be swept up by going to the adjacent hospital to get Mr. Harrison registered for his CT scan later in the day.
+After the nurses took HG (with not a tear shed, by him at least), we took our stuff to HG’s room, only to be swept up by going to the adjacent hospital to get Mr. Harrison registered for his CT scan later in the day.